Household Food Security in the United States in 2021

 - Getting it right: avoiding common misinterpretations of food security statistics

-In 2020, 10.5 percent of U.S. households were food insecure, unchanged from 2019.
-Food-insecure households (those with low and very low food security) had difficulty at some time during the year providing enough food for all their members due to a lack of resources.
+In 2021, 10.2 percent of U.S. households were food insecure.
+The 2021 prevalence rate was statistically unchanged from 2020 (10.5 percent).
+Food-insecure households—those with low and very low food security—had difficulty at some time during the year providing enough food for all their members due to a lack of resources.

 Food Security in the U.S. topic page